 Most Christians know Jesus Christ was not actually born on December 25th, and most would agree the exact date is not so important as the general observance of the birth & advent of Messiah.
 I would also generally agree, except – of all the days in the calendar to observe the advent of Christ, the worst possible day would be December 25th; And of all the celebrations to mix together with the celebration of the the physical birth of the Son of God, the worst and most uncomplimentary, and indeed the most abominable, would be with the celebrated birth of the sun god!

 Is it so – while pagans celebrate the birth of the sun god, Christians celebrate the birth of the Son of God?
 If so, I wish at least the two were celebrated in a more distinct & separate way, but the two are blended together in such a way that it’s difficult to discern which traditions are pagan and which are of God.
 In fact most Christians do not know, nor care to know just how pagan the Christmas celebration actually is, even though the level of research required to verify this would be easy enough for a second grader to find.

-“And they shall teach my people the difference between the holy and profane, and cause them to discern between the unclean and the clean.” – Ezekiel 44:23
+“And they shall teach my people the difference between the holy and unholy, and cause them to discern between the unclean and the clean.” – Ezekiel 44:23

 Sorry to remind and emphasize such an elementary precept of God, but for what it’s worth, I must reiterate such a principle which God insists upon.
 Not only is this a basic precept & principle, but a sure standard which God has made abundantly clear, which shall not be compromised in any way.